Atticus29/population-fragmentation/README.md

 The questions are managed and persisted across the stepper components by injecting a service called QuestionService.
 Each question is an instance of the "problem" model.

 Similarly, the metapopulations, which, depending on user input from the form, consist of one or more subpopulations, are persisted across stepper components by injecting a service called PopulationManagerService.
-Both of these services track the status of their respective TODO
+Both of these services track the status of their respective TODO LEFT OFF HERE

 ## Software Framework Details